Sustainability Ambassador Program FAQs

 What if I can’t make the scheduled training times?

-What happens at the training sessions?
+What happens at the training sessions and how many are there?

 Are the training sessions in person or virtual?